sampittko/creator-dashboard/README.md

 # [Free With Tech](https://fwt.wtf/sign) - Creator Dashboard

-A transparent, open-source dashboard to track the weekly progress of building a personal brand from scratch.
+A transparent, open-source dashboard to track the weekly progress of building a content brand from scratch.
 This project documents content creation, time investment, and resources spent — all in the open.

 ## ✨ Why this project?